Drum magazine: Pan magazines

 Pan magazine as used on a 7.92mm Lewis gun.
 It is shown on its side here, but it is mounted with the flat bottom of the pan on top of the weapon.

 Pan magazines (also called "disc magazines") are also often referred to as a drum magazine.
 The pan magazine differs from other drum magazines in that the cartridges are stored perpendicular to the axis of rotation, rather than parallel, and are usually mounted on top of the firearm.
 This type is used on the Lewis gun, Vickers K, Bren gun (only used in anti-aircraft mountings), Degtyaryov light machine gun, and American-180 submachine gun.
 A highly unusual example was found on the Type 89 machine gun fed from two 45-round quadrant-shaped pan magazines (each magazine had a place for nine 5-round stripper clips).

-2000s
+Beta C-Mag

 Schematic illustrations of a Beta C-magazine filled with 100 cartridges.